Dr. Bill Lyons

-Bill began his studies at the state university closest to his hometown, the University of Massachusetts-Amherst, majoring in Economics and Chinese language.
-He completed a Masters Degree at The Fletcher School of Law and Diplomacy, taught Political Science for a year in
+Bill began his studies, like most of our students at UA, as a first-generation college student attending the state university closest to his hometown, the University of Massachusetts-Amherst, majoring in Economics and Chinese language.
+He completed a Masters Degree at The Fletcher School of Law and Diplomacy, and his doctorate at the University of Washington in Seattle.

-He now lives in Akron with his wife and two sons.
-Bill enjoys playing basketball, volleyball, ultimate frisbee, fencing, ping-pong as well as body surfing, Chinese chess, tai ji, dog walks, and gardening.
+He now lives in Akron with his wife and their dog.
+Bill enjoys basketball, volleyball, frisbee, fencing, ping-pong, body surfing, dog walks, and gardening.

 Please drop into Olin 202 or post firstname.lastname@example.org or call 972-5855 anytime if you have questions about politics, conflict management, the Red Sox, or how to succeed in college.